North Adelaide

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-North Adelaide had a median income among taxpayers of $61,608 during financial year 2022.
-The average income level stood at $128,700 in the same period.
-These figures are significantly higher than national averages and compare to levels of $52,592 and $64,886 across Greater Adelaide respectively.
-Based on Wage Price Index growth of 10.83% since financial year 2022, estimated median income for North Adelaide as of March 2025 is approximately $68,280, while the average is projected to be around $142,638.
-According to the 2021 Census, personal income ranks at the 75th percentile ($964 weekly), indicating high income levels in the area.
-Household income sits at the 57th percentile, suggesting a mix of incomes across households.
-Income distribution data shows that the $1,500 - 2,999 bracket is dominant, with 31.2% of residents (2,294 people) falling within this range, which aligns with the surrounding region where this cohort represents 31.8%.
-After accounting for housing costs, 85.7% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 8th decile, indicating relatively high income levels compared to other areas in Australia.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2022, North Adelaide had a median income among taxpayers of $61,608 with average level standing at $128,700.
+This is exceptionally high nationally and compares to levels of $52,592 and $64,886 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 12.83% since financial year ended June 2022, current estimates would be approximately $69,512 (median) and $145,212 (average) as of September 2025.
+From the Census conducted in August 2021, personal income ranks at the 75th percentile ($964 weekly), while household income sits at the 57th percentile.
+Distribution data shows the $1,500 - 2,999 bracket dominates with 31.2% of residents (2,294 people), aligning with surrounding region where this cohort likewise represents 31.8%.
+After housing, 85.7% of income remains for other expenses and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income